 What they used to hold, what they had to let go of, and now what they cling to.
 Holding the movement, is a spoken word sonic enchantress mixing live vocals with electronic sounds.

-Co-created with women who are Asylum Seekers and Refugees living in Gateshead, we will work gently with the women, to create this work that authentically shares their experience, and their hidden power.
+Co-created with women who are Asylum Seekers and Refugees living in Gateshead and Newcastle, we will work gently with the women, to create this work that authentically shares their experience, and their hidden power.

 We are proud to be making this work in partnership with The Comfrey Project, Baltic Centre for Contemporary Art and GemArts.